3cqs-coder/SymBot/docs/readme.txt

 Requirements:

-- Node.js must be install on your system
+- Node.js must be installed on your system
+- MongoDB or a host provider
 - Reliable internet connection